skanikasaini6/KDD_Project/README.md

 ***Optimization/Deployment:***

-The result will be optimized using GridSearchCV or RandomSearchCV where the best hyper parameters are chosen for the algorithm by checking out all possible values in the grid234.
+The result will be optimized using GridSearchCV or RandomSearchCV where the best hyper parameters are chosen for the algorithm by checking out all possible values in the grid.